Zeke-OS/zeke/src/dev/dev.md

 Configuration
 -------------

-Dev subsystem is enabled by configDEVSUBSYS definition in config/config.mk.
+Dev subsystem is enabled by configDEVSUBSYS definition in `config/config.mk` file.

 include/devtypes.h resevers 16 slots for major dev modules by default but it can be changed by updating `DEV_MAJORDEVS` and `DEV_MINORBITS` definitions.